The Past and Future of the Book

 10:00 am: Michael Witmore addressed "Writing Literary and Cultural History at the Level of the Sentence.”
 Dr. Witmore became the Folger Shakespeare Library′s seventh director on July 1, 2011.
 He is the author of Landscapes of the Passing Strange (2010); Shakespearean Metaphysics (2008); Pretty Creatures: Children and Fiction in the English Renaissance (2007); and Culture of Accidents: Unexpected Knowledges in Early Modern England (2001).
 He is co-winner of the Perkins Prize.

-11:00 am: Robert Darnton responded to these presentations, and engage in a roundtable discussion with Erne and Witmore.
+11:00 am: Robert Darnton responded to these presentations, and engaged in a roundtable discussion with Erne and Witmore.
 Dr. Darnton is University Professor and Director of the Harvard Library system.
 Among his honors are a MacArthur Fellowship, a National Book Critics Circle Award, and the National Humanities Medal.
 He has written and edited many books, including The Great Cat Massacre (1984, translated into 18 languages) and The Case for Books (2009).

 Dr. Darnton also lectured at the University of Memphis on Thursday, October 10 (6:00pm, UC-Theatre): "Digitize and Democratize: Libraries, Books, and the Digital Future".
 View his lecture online.